YASSERRMD/barq-graphdb/docs/COMPETITIVE_ANALYSIS.md

 This document provides a detailed comparison between Barq-GraphDB and existing database solutions for AI agent workloads.

+## Benchmark Disclosure
+Barq-GraphDB metrics are derived from direct Criterion.rs benchmarks executed on local hardware.
+Comparative metrics for other databases are derived from publicly available benchmarks, published performance reports, and known architectural constraints.
+They are provided for directional comparison, not as controlled head-to-head benchmarks.

 ---

 ## Feature Matrix